 book, and a CD of the music that will

 be used in the video presentations.
+The

-Tom is the primary stockholder of That
+Tom was the primary stockholder of That

 Great Day, Inc., a business advisory.